Kona Schwenke

 Kona McKay Schwenke (May 11, 1992 – April 22, 2018) was an American football defensive tackle who played college football at Notre Dame.

-Early years
+Early life

 Kona Schwenke was born to McKay and Angela Schwenke.
 Schwenke attended Kahuku High School in Kahuku, Hawaii where he graduated in 2010.

 College career

 Schwenke committed to Notre Dame on February 3, 2010.
 Schwenke played all four years on the defensive line with the Fighting Irish, playing in 31 games over that span.

 Professional career

 Kansas City Chiefs

 Schwenke went undrafted and signed a free agent deal with the Kansas City Chiefs on May 19, 2014.
 On August 30, 2014 Schwenke was released by the Chiefs as part of their final preseason roster cuts.
 The following day Schwenke was signed to the Chiefs' practice squad.
 On September 11, 2014 Schwenke was released from the practice squad to make room for Daniel Sorensen.

 New England Patriots

 On September 16, 2014, the New England Patriots signed Schwenke to their practice squad.
 Schwenke was released from the practice squad on November 5, 2014 to make room for Jonathan Krause.